klaro115/FragEngine/FragEngine3/data/core/shaders/Shader Guide.md

 ### Shader Buffer Order:

-**OUT-DATED!
+**SLIGHTLY OUT-DATED!
 Some of the following information no longer applies; major changes have been made, and this document needs to be updated once those changes are fully implemented.**

 ####Vertex Buffers: